mittrayash/Strawberry-POS-Web-Designing-Project/README.md

     - FullPage.js (No Scrollbar, use 'Up', 'Down' arrow keys or other mechanisms such as touch-swipe, multi-finger touchpad scroll for laptops, etc.

-__NOTE: This is a front-end project only without inculcation of Mobile-Responsive design as per the user requirements.__
+__NOTE: This is a web application project only without inculcation of Mobile-Responsive design as per the user requirements.__

 Some of the screenshots are attached below: